usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 nevertheless construct the facilities in compliance with other ADAAG requirements, including provision of features that serve individuals who use crutches or who have vision or hearing impairments.
-For instance, the facility needs to have stairs and

-railings that comply with ADAAG, and it should comply with the ADAAG signage and alarm requirements, as well.
+For instance, the facility needs to have stairs and railings that comply with ADAAG, and it should comply with the ADAAG signage and alarm requirements, as well.

-Who is liable for violation of the ADA in the above example?
-Any of the entities involved in the design and construction of the central and western sections might be liable.
+{% details Who is liable for violation of the ADA in the above example? %}
+Any of the entities
+involved in the design and construction of the central and western sections might be liable.
 Thus, in any lawsuit, M, the architect, and the construction contractor may all be held liable in an ADA lawsuit.
+{% enddetails %}

-III-5.2000 Commercial facilities in a home.
+### III-5.2000 Commercial facilities in a home.

 When a commercial facility, such as a home sales office or production workshop, is located in a home, the portion used exclusively as a commercial facility, as well as the portion used both as a commercial facility and for residential purposes, are covered by the new construction and alterations requirements.
 The covered areas include not only the rooms used as a commercial facility but also an accessible route to the commercial facility from the sidewalk, through the doorway, through the hallway, and other portions of the home, such as restrooms, used by employees and visitors.

-III-5.3000 Application of ADAAG.
+### III-5.3000 Application of ADAAG.

 The Department of Justice has adopted the ADA Accessibility Guidelines (ADAAG), issued by the Architectural and Transportation Barriers Compliance Board, as the standard to be applied in new construction.
 The major provisions of ADAAG are summarized in III-7.0000.

-What if ADAAG has no standards for a particular type of facility -- such as bowling alleys, golf courses, exercise equipment, pool lifts, amusement park rides, and cruise ships?
+{% details What if ADAAG has no standards for a particular type of facility -- such as bowling alleys, golf courses, exercise equipment, pool lifts, amusement park rides, and cruise ships? %}
 In such cases, the ADAAG standards should be applied to the extent possible.
 Where appropriate technical standards exist, they should be applied.
 If there are no applicable scoping requirements (i.e. , how many features must be accessible), then a reasonable number, but at least one, must be accessible.
+{% enddetails %}

 ILLUSTRATION 1: A swimming pool complex must comply fully with ADAAG in the parking facilities, route to the facility door, entrance to the facility, locker rooms, showers, common areas, and route to the pool.
 However, ADAAG does not contain technical standards for access to the pool itself.
 Thus, the owner cannot be found in violation of ADAAG for failure to install a lift or other means of access into the pool.

 ILLUSTRATION 2: Most bowling alleys are inaccessible because they have a few steps down to the bowling area and a step up to the lanes.
 ADAAG requirements for ramping steps can be applied to the design of new bowling alleys, resulting in an